asicdv/hw_interview_questions/README.md

 Google Test unit test library and a full regression suite is available through CTEST.

+__DISCLAIMER:___ *This work is not necessary fit for any particular purpose and is really only useful from a pedagogical perspective.
+In addition, I have really just used it for the purpose of joting down ideas that explore particular scenarios in logic design.*

 ## System Requirements
 * cmake >= 3.2
 * systemc >= 2.3.1 (built for C++14)